 The simplest way to cut emissions caused by travel is to avoid it altogether by making better use of technology to connect us to clients and colleagues.
 So, in February 2012, we launched a behaviour change campaign to boost the use of online meetings by our people.

-This year, we’ve extended this campaign and have now trained over 5,000 of our people, resulting in a 210% year-on-year increase in the use of online meetings to 6.77 meetings per person, per year – considerable progress against, our 2017 target of ten meetings per person, by 2017.
+This year, we’ve extended this campaign and have now trained over 5,000 of our people, increasing the use of online meetings to over 7 meetings per person, per year – which reflects the widespread adoption of collaborative technologies across the firm.
+However, this is short of our target of 10 as we’ve recently introduced a number of new technologies for which we’re currently unable to measure usage data.

 Our travel policy encourages our people to use our internal systems to book travel, giving us greater control over how they travel.
 And our internal approval process for non-client related travel helps to challenge the assumption that flying is always the best way to work.